rfmeng/rfmeng.github.io/markdown/CFA I - Ethical and Professional Standards.md

 not to discriminate discimination
 * fairly is not equally, allow order when reaching clients
 * premium level service is okay, if not disadvantage or negatively affect other clients; the availability condition should be disclosed to all clients
-* pro rata on order size, round-lot is allowed
+* time order first; for order arriving at the same time, pro rata on order size, round-lot is allowed
 * material changes in prior recommendations should be communicated to all clients

 <h5>III(C) Suitability</h5>